arkaprovob/kickstart-rag/README.md

    - `chunk_overlap=150`: This is the number of characters that will overlap between two consecutive chunks.
 In this case, each chunk will overlap the next one by 150 characters.
    - `length_function=len`: This is the function used to calculate the length of a chunk.
 In this case, it uses the built-in `len` function which returns the number of characters in a string.

 3. `HuggingFaceEmbeddings`: This is a class from the `langchain_huggingface` module.
 It is used to create embeddings for the chunks of documents.
-It doesn't take any parameters in this case, so it uses the default parameters defined in the `HuggingFaceEmbeddings` class.
+By default, it doesn't take any parameters in this case, so it uses the default parameters defined in the `HuggingFaceEmbeddings` class, although you can pass the model name and other parameters if needed.

 4. `Chroma`: This is a class from the `langchain.vectorstores` module.
 It is used to create a vector store from the document chunks and their embeddings.
 The parameters are:
    - `documents=splits`: This is the list of document chunks.